Cleansing of the Temple: Analysis

+According to E.P.
+Sanders, it is "overwhelmingly probable that Jesus did something in the temple and said something about its destruction".
+He said that analysis of the incident brings significant ambiguity rather than certitude.

-Professor David Landry of the University of St. Thomas suggests that "the importance of the episode is signaled by the fact that within a week of this incident, Jesus is dead.
+Professor David Landry of the University of St. Thomas says that "the importance of the episode is signalled by the fact that within a week of this incident, Jesus is dead.
 Matthew, Mark, and Luke agree that this is the event that functioned as the 'trigger' for Jesus' death."

-Butler University professor James F. McGrath explains that the animal sales were related to selling animals for use in the animal sacrifices in the Temple.
-He also explains that the moneychangers in the temple existed to convert the many currencies in use into the accepted currency for paying the Temple taxes.
-E. P. Sanders and Bart Ehrman say that Greek and Roman currency was converted to Jewish and Tyrian money.
+Butler University professor James F. McGrath says that the animal sales were related to selling animals for use in the animal sacrifices in the Temple.
+He also says that the money changers in the temple existed to convert the many currencies in use into the accepted currency for paying the Temple taxes.
+Sanders and Bart D. Ehrman say that Greek and Roman currency was converted to Jewish and Tyrian money.

-A common interpretation is that Jesus was reacting to the practice of money changers routinely cheating the people, but Marvin L. Krier Mich observes that a good deal of money was stored at the temple, where it could be loaned by the wealthy to the poor who were in danger of losing their land to debt.
+A common interpretation is that Jesus was reacting to the practice of money changers routinely cheating the people, but Marvin L. Krier Mich says that a good deal of money was stored at the temple, where it could be loaned by the wealthy to the poor who were in danger of losing their land to debt.
 The Temple establishment therefore co-operated with the aristocracy in the exploitation of the poor.
 One of the first acts of the First Jewish-Roman War was the burning of the debt records in the archives.